tauplatform/rhomobile-docs/docs/en/edge/guide/api_js.md

 # Using RhoMobile JavaScript APIs
+By default RhoMobile generates one JS file with common APIs for all core modules and modules from extensions section in build.yml.
+This file includes on your page with the code:

+	:::html
+	<script charset="utf-8" src="/public/api/rhoapi-modules.js"></script>

 You may also include only the modules you intend to use, to improve page loading times.
+To do this, add option separate_js_modules to root of build.yml

+	:::yaml
+	separate_js_modules: true

+The Rhomobile will generate JS API for each module in separate file with name Rho.<Module Name>.js like Rho.Barcode.js

-To do this, you must include the file `rhoapi.js` prior to including the specific JS modules.
+You must include the file `rhoapi.js` prior to including the specific JS modules.
 The `rhoapi.js` file creates the Rho name-space needed for the JavaScript APIs to function properly.

 	:::html
 	<script charset="utf-8" src="/public/api/rhoapi.js"></script>